linebender/parley/parley_data/README.md

 ## Cargo features

 - `baked` *(default)* embeds pre-generated ICU4X and composite data from `src/generated`, enabling use in `no_std` targets without a filesystem.
-- `datagen` enables code so the crate can participate in regeneration workflows.
-This feature is intended for developer use when refreshing the baked data and principally used by `../parley_data_gen`.

 ## Regenerating the baked data